KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

 Form
 ====

-A form layout is used to help align and structure a layout containing many controls and input fields.
+A form layout is used to help align and structure a layout that contains many controls and input fields.

 When to Use